Open-MSS/MSS/docs/development.rst

 Running tests
 ~~~~~~~~~~~~~~~~~~~

 We have implemented demodata as data base for testing.
-On first call of py.test a set of demodata becomes stored
+On first call of pytest a set of demodata becomes stored
 in a /tmp/mss* folder.
 If you have installed gitpython a postfix of the revision head is added.

 ::